transdigiware/blockchain/howto/pricing-saas.md

 You can preview the {{site.data.keyword.blockchainfull_notm}} Platform at no charge for 30 days when you link your {{site.data.keyword.blockchainfull_notm}} Platform service instance to an {{site.data.keyword.cloud_notm}} Kubernetes **free** cluster.

-The free preview is temporarily unavailable.
+As we roll out updates across the regions, the free preview is temporarily unavailable.
 The capability should be restored by April 8, 2020.
-We regret any inconvenience this may cause as we roll out updates across the regions.
+We regret any inconvenience this may cause.
 {: important}

 #### Limitations of the free preview